Restream/reindexer/readme.md

 	"github.com/restream/reindexer"
 	// choose how the Reindexer binds to the app (in this case "builtin," which means link Reindexer as a static library) _ "github.com/restream/reindexer/bindings/builtin"

+	// OR use Reindexer as standalone server and connect to it via TCP.
+	// _ "github.com/restream/reindexer/bindings/cproto"

 	// OR link Reindexer as static library with bundled server.
 	// _ "github.com/restream/reindexer/bindings/builtinserver"